 However, assets in retirement accounts are heavily taxed at the death of the owner.
 Funds withdrawn from these plans must usually pay income tax, and accounts held by large estates may owe estate tax as well.
 For accounts left to anyone other than a spouse, these combined taxes can easily approach 70%.
 No other asset is so heavily taxed.

-Retirement plans are less valuable in the hands of heirs than they are in the hands of charitable institutions like
+Retirement plans are less valuable in the hands of heirs than they are in the hands of charitable institutions like Christ School.
+Retirement plans designated for Christ School save income and estate taxes.
+These tax savings will pay for most of the gift.

 Here is an example: